About the Debtor Library

 Mortgage and Property Tax Assistance

 Homeowner's Assistance Fund.
-(Temporary/covid related) Financial assistance up to $40,000 per household for mortgage payments and other housing-related costs.
+(Temporary/covid related) Financial assistance for homeowners financially impacted by COVID-19.
 See here for information on the Tennessee program.
 More information is also available from the Consumer Financial Protection Bureau here.

 • IMPORTANT: Speak to your bankruptcy attorney first.
 Be sure you understand how this program might work with your bankruptcy case.